 Rudolph Light Up Nose

 I chose a light up Rudolph nose to put at the center of my nephew’s Christmas Money Snowball!
+You could also use a gift card or other small toy.

 I absolutely recycle ribbon and happened to have ribbon on hand.
 My all time favorite place to get 2″ grosgrain ribbon is at Costco!
 You have to act quick when you see it though because it sells out fast!
 Use it for gifts, crafts, and Money Snowballs!
 Grosgrain ribbon can be used over and over and over again!